Risks of Bariatric Surgery: Anemia

 How is anemia treated?

 People with severe anemia may need a blood transfusion to replenish oxygen-rich red blood cells.
-At the recommendation of your health care provider, you will also be followed by a nutritionist or registered dietitian to make sure you diet has the proper amount of iron-rich foods and vitamins and minerals.
+You’ll also need to make sure your diet contains iron-rich foods and vitamins and minerals.
 Your healthcare provider will check your blood every so often.
 You may also need supplemental iron or vitamin B-12.
 Your healthcare provider may prescribe them for you.

 Can anemia be prevented after bariatric surgery?

-After bariatric surgery, your doctor will need to watch you for anemia for the rest of your life because the condition may not develop until many years later.
-This includes getting regular blood tests to check for nutritional deficiencies, including anemia.
-Guidelines recommend having your serum iron measured 6 months after weight-loss surgery and at least once a year after that, along with a complete blood count
+After bariatric surgery, your doctor will need to check you for anemia for the rest of your life.
+This is because anemia may not develop until many years after bariatric surgery.
+You’ll have regular blood tests 6 months after weight-loss surgery, and at least once a year after that.

-Your doctor will most likely have you work with a nutritionist or registered dietitian to watch your diet after surgery.
-It's important to take all the recommended daily vitamin and mineral supplements after bariatric surgery to prevent anemia and other nutritional deficiencies.
+You may need to work with a nutritionist or registered dietitian to watch your diet after surgery.
+It's important to take daily vitamin and mineral supplements after bariatric surgery to prevent anemia and other nutritional problems.
 It's also important to eat iron-rich foods such as: